MarkPhamm/local_warehouse_pipeline/README.md

 # local_elt_pipeline

-A simple local ELT (Extract, Load, Transform) pipeline built with modern data tools:
+A local-first ELT pipeline that extracts CFPB consumer complaint data, transforms it with dbt into analytics-ready models, and serves interactive dashboards—all running on your laptop with zero cloud dependencies.
 <img width="1200" height="500" alt="image" src="https://github.com/user-attachments/assets/a8752180-63af-4f0a-8e0e-a973188651ed" />

 * **Package Manager**: uv (Python)